 Melissa graduated from the University of Louisiana with a B.S. in Biological Sciences and a minor in Psychology in 2009.
 She has 3 years of experience in emergency animal medical care and over 9 years of experience working as an animal care professional/zookeeper at 3 different zoological facilities.
 She is currently the lead Primate Keeper at the Audubon Zoo.

 Vice President & Director of Communications Outreach

-Samantha earned her bachelor's degree in animal science with minors in nutrition and psychology from North Carolina State University in 2016.
+Samantha earned her Bachelor's degree in animal science with minors in nutrition and psychology from North Carolina State University in 2016.
 Her desire to make a difference began at a young age when she volunteered at an animal shelter which led to her work in veterinarian offices.
-She's completed internships at the Franklin Park Zoo in both the Hoofstock and Tropical Forest departments as well as the Primate department at the Audubon Zoo.
+She has completed internships at the Franklin Park Zoo in both the Hoofstock and Tropical Forest departments as well as the Primate department at the Audubon Zoo.
 She is still very active in the zookeeping field today.

 Director of Veterinary Medicine

 Dr. Pence received her doctorate in veterinary medicine from Louisiana State University, following her B.S. in Wildlife and Fisheries from Mississippi State University.
 Her commitment to animals is well evidenced by her repertoire of experiences, such as with oil spill clean-up, being a zookeeper assistant, and annually giving lectures in the scientific community regarding wildlife nutrition.

 The Louisiana Lemur Foundation is committed to conservation, education, & scientific discovery by providing expert care to lemurs, participating in non-invasive research endeavors, & educating the public about all things lemur including the importance of their conservation & of biodiversity in general.